- Is your drafting chair hurting your back?

 - Design limits its application as an actual drafting chair.

-#9 Best vinyl seat
+#9 A vinyl seat drafting chair

 Modway EEI-1422-BLK 330 lbs, vinyl seat, padded flip-up arm, drafting chair